neocodesoftware/NeoCode-MultipleParameters/README.md

 solutions use filemaker psos to send server side email

-# implementation problem
+# Implementation problem

 how to send mail envelope fields - to, from, subject, body, user, pass to psos

-# new solution
+# New solution

 make a global repeating field for array storage